mohammedmangari/mohammedmangari/README.md

 🌐 **API Development:** Building RESTful APIs is a core part of my skill set.
 I use tools like **Swagger** and **Postman** to design, document, and test APIs, enabling seamless communication between front-end and back-end components.

 ### Get in Touch

-I'm always open to new opportunities, collaborations, and exciting projects that allow me to leverage my full-stack development skills.
+I'm currently looking for end-of-studies internships.
 Whether it's front-end or back-end, I'm eager to contribute to web applications that deliver outstanding user experiences.
 Feel free to reach out to me via email at mohammedmangari20@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/mohammed-mangari-47b67b237/).